Piste: Maintenance

 Pistes are usually maintained using tracked vehicles known as snowcats to compact or "groom" the snow to even out trail conditions, remove moguls, and redistribute snow to extend the ski season.
 Natural snow is often augmented with snow making machines and snow reserves, early in the season or when the snowpack is low, and to ensure the snow lasts throughout the season.

 Ratings

-Typically, classification is done by the resort, and ratings are relative to other trails within that resort.
-As such, they are not classified to an independent standard; although they are likely to be roughly similar, skiers should be cautious about assuming that ratings in two different resorts are absolutely equivalent.
+Resorts typically apply ratings to each piste on their property, using rating scales that vary by region.